-Although not abundant there is clear evidence that cast or wrought iron railings were historically a more significant element of the townscape than today.
+Although not abundant there is clear evidence that cast or wrought iron railings and gates were historically a more significant element of the townscape than today.
 As in many other places, much ironwork is likely to have been removed during wartime.

-There are some buildings and locations which would benefit considerably from the re-introduction of railings.
+Where historic examples of railings and gates survive, they should be retained.
+Additionally, there are some buildings and locations which would benefit considerably from the reintroduction of railings.
 As well as being attractive in themselves, they can also offer definition to the street scene and be a real enhancement to some types of property.
 The most common application is on properties with a minimal front garden or yard; in these locations they offer demarcation without visual weight and avoid shading windows or planting.